buildkite/docs/pages/apis/graphql/cookbooks/clusters.md

 ## List cluster tokens

-Get the first 10 cluster tokens for a particular cluster, specifying the clusters' UUID as the `id` argument of the `cluster` query.
+Get the first 10 cluster tokens for a particular cluster, specifying the clusters' UUID as the `id` argument of the `cluster` query:

 ```graphql
 query getClusterTokens {